johnstowers.co.nz ~ / blog / 2019/12/20 / loopbio-2017-2019

 A multi-camera Motif recording system

-But the spine of these three years, the thing I am happiest to have my name on, is the science.
-In 2017 our paper Virtual reality for freely moving animals came out in Nature Methods, with me as first author and a great many cleverer people after me.
-It tracks a freely moving animal and redraws a perspective-correct world around it fast enough that the animal believes it, and we made it work for animals as unalike as flies, fish and mice; we open-sourced the engine as FreemoVR , which I wrote about at length here at the time.
-The fish version became real hardware: the FishVR rigs now running in Iain Couzin’s lab, where a real fish and a photorealistic virtual one share a single tank and, as far as the real fish is concerned, a single reality.
-That a fish takes a rendered neighbour seriously enough to school with it is still, three years later, the kind of result I find quietly astonishing.
+The main work of the three years was the science it was used for.
+In 2017 our paper Virtual reality for freely moving animals was published in Nature Methods, with me as first author.
+It tracks a freely moving animal and redraws a perspective-correct world around it fast enough that the animal responds to it; we made it work for flies, fish and mice, and open-sourced the engine as FreemoVR .
+The fish version became hardware: the FishVR rigs now running in Iain Couzin’s lab, where a real fish and a photorealistic virtual one share a tank, and the real fish schools with the rendered one.

 A loopbio FishVR virtual-reality system